luhipi/sarvey/docs/processing.rst

 ---------------------
 The processing of large datasets can be computationally expensive and time-consuming.
 Especially the estimation of the temporal phase coherence in step 0 is a bottleneck, also in terms of memory consumption.
-Therefore, it is recommended to set **processing:num_cores** for parallel processing.
+Therefore, it is recommended to set **general:num_cores** for parallel processing.
-By setting **processing:num_patches** the data is split into spatial patches and processed subsequently to fit into memory.
+By setting **general:num_patches** the data is split into spatial patches and processed subsequently to fit into memory.

 Processing steps for one-step unwrapping workflow